elinfalla/CMEECourseWork/Week1/README.md

 - **ConcatenateTwoFiles.sh** - Concatenates text files 1 and 2 by overwriting file 3
 - **Tiff2Png.sh** - Converts .tif files in directory to .png
 - **CompileLatex.sh** - Compiles a pdf from a LaTeX .tex file
+- **CsvToSpace.sh** - Converts a comma separated file (csv) to a space separated .txt file
+- **Variables.sh** - Reads string from user and sums two integer inputs read from command line
+- **FirstExample.tex** - A basic LaTex document
+- **FirstBiblio.bib** - A simple reference used in the bibliography of FirstExample.tex

 **Author:** Elin Falla, ef16@ic.ac.uk